sleekc/FProject-Mod4/README.md

 Folder -> AWS-Debian ->contain resouces on setting up the required services

-Folder -> Arduino-Nodemcu-Fritzing Img -> contain Arduino + FSR Sensor, Nodemcu + LED wiring diagram.
+Folder -> Arduino-Nodemcu-Fritzing Img -> contain of Arduino Yun and NodeMCU wiring diagram.

 Folder -> cps ->contain php script that is in AWS